YesWeCandrew/MyMarketplace/items/report.md

 **Data Structures**

-Our group used local CSV files to load the data into memory from.
-This was chosen for their easily processable format and editing.
-While JSON or XML provide more flexibility, CSV worked well for our very structured data format.
+Our group used local CSV files to load the data into memory.
+This was chosen for their flat format, which is easily processable editing.
+While JSON or XML provide more flexibility, CSV worked well for our very structured data.

 The data was then read into the app and stored as Singleton objects in Users, Sellers and Items.
-Additional media, like photos, were stored in the drawable file.
+Streaming data, including the >2500 records of stock changes are imported at the start and are added into the application live when the user refreshes by swiping down on the list of items.
+Additional media, like photos, are stored in the drawable file.

 **Tree**